 The following Local Rules of Procedure are hereby established by the Belmont County Court of Common Pleas, Juvenile Division:

 1.1 Intake Procedure.
-Chief Deputy Clerk and Intake and Diversion Program Coordinator will review delinquency complaints.
-Complaints which are (1) a first offense (2) not a felony (3) the juvenile is not incarcerated (4) not an aggravated offense and (5) no objection is rendered by the prosecutor’s office will be referred to the Intake and Diversion Program Coordinator
+Chief Deputy Clerk and Diversion Program Coordinator will review delinquency complaints.
+Complaints which are (1) a first offense (2) not a felony (3) not an aggravated offense and (4) no objection is rendered by the prosecutor’s office will be referred to the Diversion Program Coordinator

-1.2 The Intake and Diversion Program Coordinator will receive directly from the prosecutor’s office any unruly complaints that are also first offenses in which the juvenile is not incarcerated.
+1.2 The Diversion Program Coordinator will receive directly from the prosecutor’s office any unruly complaints that are also first offenses.

-1.3 The Court may in the Court’s sole discretion and with the approval of the prosecuting attorney refer cases to the Intake and Diversion Program Coordinator to further the interest of justice.
+1.3 The Court may in the Court’s sole discretion and with the approval of the prosecuting attorney refer cases to the Diversion Program Coordinator to further the interest of justice.

-1.4 Upon the referral of a complaint to the Intake and Diversion Program Coordinator, the Intake and Diversion Program Coordinator shall immediately send a letter to the juvenile and the legal parent(s), custodian(s) or guardian(s) advising said persons of the intake procedure.
-A meeting will be scheduled with the juvenile and the parent(s), custodian(s) or guardian(s) at a time to be chosen by the Intake and Diversion Program Coordinator.
-A fee of Seventy-five Dollars ($75.00) will be charged for the services rendered on behalf of the Juvenile Court by the Intake and Diversion Program Coordinator.
+1.4 Upon the referral of a complaint the Diversion Program Coordinator shall immediately send a letter to the juvenile and the legal parent(s), custodian(s) or guardian(s) advising said persons of the intake procedure.
+A meeting will be scheduled with the juvenile and the parent(s), custodian(s) or guardian(s) at a time to be chosen by the Diversion Program Coordinator.
+A fee of Seventy-five Dollars ($75.00) will be charged for the services rendered on behalf of the Juvenile Court by the Diversion Program Coordinator.
 Said fee shall be payable by money order at the time of the initial conference.

-1.6 The Intake and Diversion Program Coordinator is hereby authorized to develop an Intake Form, which is to be completed by the juvenile and the juvenile’s parent(s), custodian(s) or guardian(s) and delivered to the Intake and Diversion Program Coordinator at the first meeting.
+1.6 The Diversion Program Coordinator is hereby authorized to develop a Diversion Form, which is to be completed by the juvenile and the juvenile’s parent(s), custodian(s) or guardian(s) and delivered to the Diversion Program Coordinator at the first meeting.

-1.7 All cases referred to the Intake and Diversion Program Coordinator will receive an intake case number but will not receive a formal case number from the Clerk of the Juvenile Court.
-The Intake and Diversion Program Coordinator will keep a database of all juveniles referred for the intake procedure and the outcome of the intake process.
+1.7 All cases referred to the Diversion Program Coordinator will receive an intake case number but will not receive a formal case number from the Clerk of the Juvenile Court.
+The Diversion Program Coordinator will keep a database of all juveniles referred for the intake procedure and the outcome of the intake process.